 The Conservation element of the Volunteer Program is the veins and arteries behind the heartbeat of Reserve conservation.
 For those “wildlife tourists” seeking an experience which will enable them to explore, no matter how short a time, a new ecosystem and all its inhabitants awaits them.
 Not all these visitors have the same motivations.
 Some may be seriously interested in the conservation of endangered species, the maintenance of bio-diversity or scientific research in a particular habitat.
 Others may just wish to photograph wildlife.
 All aspects of conservation are addressed in this course, the longer you stay, the more in depth your experience will be.

-Volunteers are actively involved in assisting the Amakhala Foundation’s commitment to environmental education to school going aged children, mostly from the disadvantaged communities of the area.
+Volunteers are actively involved in assisting the Amakhala Foundation‘s commitment to environmental education to school going aged children, mostly from the disadvantaged communities of the area.
 These exist in the form of activities themed around days like Arbour Day, World Environmental Day, Water Day etc held at the Amakhala Conservation Centre.
-Volunteers also assist the environmental educator with the newly formed environmental club at the local High School in Paterson.
-The Isipho Centre in Paterson cares for orphans and vulnerable children of this rural town and the volunteers spend two afternoons a week assisting with a beading project, maintaining the veggie garden and playing games with the children.
+The volunteers also run their own community work with two local schools, where they work on the fine and gross motor skills of Grade R and Grade 1 students.
+They also run their own reading club with Grade 3 students from the one school to improve their conversational English.
+The Isipho Centre in Paterson cares for vulnerable children of this rural town and the volunteers spend several afternoons a week assisting with a beading project, playing fun and educational games with the children.

 In conjunction with the Amakhala Foundation, Amakhala Volunteers also assists on the following projects: